ibm-cloud-docs/monitoring/config_agent.md

-## Configuring a Sysdig agent on a Kubernetes cluster manually
+### Configuring a Sysdig agent on a standard Kubernetes cluster manually
 {: #config_agent_kube_manually}

 In order to execute all of the commands that follow, you must have a minimum of `Viewer` and `Manager` IAM permissions assigned for the Kubernetes cluster.